vearutop/gocovdiff/README.md

 The result is present as annotations pointing to uncovered lines and a summary grouped by file and function.

 There is a caveat, such approach would not show coverage change if a test was added or updated, but the tested code was not changed.
+This case can be handled by reporting global function coverage diff against base (`-func-base-cov` and `-func-cov`).

 ## Install